 Can anorexia patients fully recover?

-Do anorexia patients see themselves as ill?
+Do anorexia patients see themselves as sick?

-Are medications used in the treatment of anorexia?
+Is medication used in the treatment of anorexia?

 What role do families play in anorexia?